Brxho/Jlaive-1/README.md

 # Jlaive

 Jlaive is an antivirus evasion tool (crypter) that converts executables into undetectable batch files.
+[Download the latest compiled version.](https://gitlab.com/ch2sh/Jlaive/-/raw/main/Jlaive.zip)

 Warning: There have been cases of people attempting to sell versions of Jlaive on certain forums.
 Be wary of any "fud batch file methods" you may see out there.